 A European Patent Opposition is a European Patent Office proceeding that allows for an opponent to challenge the validity of an issued patent.
 A European Patent Opposition is a proceeding that determines only the validity of a patent and does not determine whether a party infringes a patent.
 To initiate an Opposition at the European Patent Office, an opponent files a notice that it wishes to oppose the patent within a nine-month period following the publication of the patent grant.
 After the opponent files the notice, it may be a few years before the merits of the opposition are heard and decided by the European Patent Office Opposition Division and several more years before the Boards of Appeal hears and decides on any appeals.
-We are currently involved in three opposition proceedings in Europe relating to factor IX proteins such as IXINITY.
-We were previously involved in five opposition proceedings in Europe relating to factor IX proteins, but two of the opposition proceedings were decided in our favor and cannot be further appealed.
+We are currently involved in three opposition proceedings in Europe relating to factor IX proteins, but two of the opposition proceedings were decided in our favor and cannot be further appealed.
 Baxter International Inc. (or Baxalta) is or was the sole counter-party in all proceedings.
 Of the five European Patent Office Proceedings, all have now gone before the European Patent Office Opposition Division.
 Of these oppositions, four were decided in our favor (in the name of UNC, our licensor, or Cangene Corporation when acting as an opponent) and one was decided in favor of Baxalta.
 Three of these oppositions have been appealed (including one which has now been settled in our favor by the Board of Appeal and can no longer be contested by Baxalta centrally at the European Patent Office), and we expect Baxalta to appeal the fourth.
 It may be several years before these oppositions go before the Boards of Appeal for a final decision.
 Depending on the final outcome of these proceedings, we may be unable to continue to conduct our current IXINITY fill/finish manufacturing activities.